 The Vall Iliev Story

-The story of Vall Iliev's escape from communist Bulgaria in 1977 to find his way to Stow, Ohio in the United States.
-Vall's engineering expertise and experience has lead him to start ShotStop Ballistics and to develop Duritium® Technology which makes advanced body armor lighter, thinner and more durable than anything in the world.
+Watch the story of Vall Iliev's escape from communist Bulgaria in 1977 to find his way to Stow, Ohio in the United States.
+Vall's engineering expertise and experience led him to start ShotStop Ballistics and to develop Duritium® Technology which makes advanced body armor lighter, thinner and more durable than anything in the world.

 Announcer: Born in Bulgaria in 1955 near the capital city of Sofia, Vall Iliev had a natural ability for creativity, invention and problem solving.
 His father, a jet pilot trainer, his mother a nurse, Vall grew up in a seemingly normal childhood.
 But the way of life for most Bulgarians the past two decades had been difficult.
 Since post-World War II, Bulgaria was under communist rule and was choked by the oppressive hands of the Soviet Union.

 While Ilievs and their fellow countrymen persevered under communist rule, a watershed moment in Vall’s young life happened late in 1963.

 Vall: When I was in grade school, I remember my father and his friends used to meet often and discuss politics in general, communism and what the rules and regulations are.

 In one of the meetings, I remember them being more concerned than I had ever seen, all of them.
 And that’s when they said, “Kennedy is shot.”
 So, I was wondering, who is Kennedy?
 And they were saying, “Well, Khrushchev is going to destroy the world now.”
 So, that’s what kind of started the whole process of thinking that there’s something more than what the communist are telling us, that it’s the best possible world.